ringcentral/engage-voice-api-docs/docs/routing/queues/queue-groups.md

 ## Retrieve Queue Groups

-Retrieving a list of Queue Groups using the `gateGroups` endpoint.
+Retrieve a list of Queue Groups using the `gateGroups` endpoint.

 ### Optional Parameters
 The following parameters are optional.